NickleDave/nicholdav-info-jekyll/README.md

 You can think of it as analogous to `pelican` in Python (or Ruby developers might tell me that `pelican` is analgous to `jekyll`).
 One advantage of using `jekyll` is that
-GitHub treats it like a first-class citizen], letting developers easily create web pages for themselves or documentation for their projects, through the
+GitHub treats it like a first-class citizen, letting developers easily create web pages for themselves or documentation for their projects, through the
 [GitHub Pages service](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/about-github-pages-and-jekyll).